Chapter 2: Amnesia

 "But I—I don't think I'm homeless," I reasoned, still holding onto my head with my working arm.
 "I just don't know where my home is."

-"It's the best choice until we get details on your situation," said Raymond Harris, eyeing me carefully.
+"It's the best choice until we get details on your situation," Officer Harris said, eyeing me carefully.
 "Are you alright?
-You seem awfully pale suddenly."
+You seem awfully pale."

 You mean paler than usually?
 Gee, I must've evaporated.

 As my headaches appeared and vanished without consulting me, I ignored his concern.
 "And by 'until we get details,' do you mean until a right family—my family—does come around, or until my memory returns?
 If so, we can wait until I die.
 It might not return at all.
 And I might not have anyone."